ambiennt/Teams/README.md

 With the /team command, you can either set or clear a player's team.
 When players are on the same team, they cannot damage one another, and have access to the /teamwhisper and /tw commands to communicate with one another.

 With the /teamlist command, any player, regardless of team or whether they are on a team, can see a list of all teams and corresponding player names.
 Offline player names will also show.
+The /tl command is an alias for /teamlist.

 With the /teamwhisper command, players can conveniently send private messages to everyone else on the same team without operators seeing the message in-game (messages will still be logged to the console.
 The /tw command is an alias for /teamwhisper.